Reducing Tobacco and Alcohol Use

 We know the short-term effects of drinking, like impaired judgment and loss of coordination.
 Those symptoms usually subside the morning after, but the impact on your health can be longer-lasting.

-recent study shows that most people do not think there is a link between drinking and cancer.
+A recent study shows that most people do not think there is a link between drinking and cancer.
 Any type of alcohol can increase cancer risk, including wine, beer and liquor.
 The more you drink, the greater the chance you have of developing a form of cancer.

 When you drink, your body breaks down the alcohol into a chemical called acetaldehyde, which damages your DNA in a way your body cannot repair.
 Cells with damaged DNA can grow quickly and become cancerous.

 Alcohol use can prevent your body from absorbing nutrients needed for healthy cells.
 Folate, a natural form of vitamin B9, helps lowers the risk of heart disease.
-But alcohol can deplete folate levels in your body.
+But, alcohol can deplete folate levels in your body.
 Low levels of folate have been linked to some cancers.

 Excessive alcohol use can contribute to being overweight, which increases the risk of several types of cancer.
 Heavy drinkers are more likely to develop liver issues and have increased blood pressure that can lead to heart disease or stroke.